cycle/docs/advanced/command.md

 # Commands and Linked Contexts
 All of the persist operations are performed using set of linked commands.
-Commands responsible for execution, rollback and change commitment and can depend on values provided by entity state of other command.
+Commands responsible for execution, rollback and change commitment and can depend on values provided by entity state or other command.

 ## Command Interface
 To understand how commands work let's review the underlying interface first: